 - Always, always, always leave wiggle room.
-Nothing is certain and schedules will change and emergencies will arise.
+Nothing is certain, and schedules will change and emergencies will arise.
 Plan for them!

 - Learn to say, “NO!”
 When your schedule is full, do not take on anything additional.
-It is ok to say no. Really.
+It is OK to say no. Really.
 Pinky swear.

-- Treat personal time as serious as work, school, and other items on your to-do list.
+- Treat personal time as seriously as work, school, and other items on your to-do list.
 You need to take time for yourself.
 If it is on your schedule, you will be likely to get to it.

 Sure, exercise is important for our overall health.
 We know that, right?
 But do you know why?
 Exercise produces chemicals in the brain called endorphins.
 These little guys almost act as a natural painkiller, binding to neuron receptors and giving us a naturally, elated feeling.